 Undergraduates must live in Cambridge for nine terms to obtain a degree.
 The academic year begins around 1 October and is divided into three terms, each about ten weeks long: Michaelmas, Lent and Easter.
-Within each term there is a period of about eight weeks called 'Full Term', during which all formal university and College teaching takes place.
-Undergraduates usually arrive in (come 'up') Cambridge on the weekend before Full Term starts, and leave (go 'down') during the week after Full Term finishes.
+Within each term there is a period of about eight weeks called 'Full Term', during which all formal university and college teaching takes place.
+Undergraduates usually arrive in Cambridge on the weekend before Full Term starts, and leave during the week after Full Term finishes.

 The general timing of Full Term is:

 Michaelmas Term: early October to early December